In this guide, I will show you all the best places to photograph the July 4th fireworks in Washington DC.

 Views of the Washington Monument

-Sitting in front of the Lincoln Memorial is a location I discovered last year.
-I figured with the massive Washington DC firework attendance that it would be difficult to find a good spot in such a limited space between the Lincoln Memorial and the Lincoln Memorial Reflecting Pool.
-But to my surprise, it didn’t turn out to be too bad.
+Sitting in front of the Lincoln Memorial is a location I discovered in 2018.
+I figured with the massive firework attendance that it would be difficult to find a good spot in such a limited space between the Lincoln Memorial and the Lincoln Memorial Reflecting Pool, but to my surprise, it didn’t turn out to be too bad.
 It helped that I was by myself shooting so I was able to squeeze into the second row along the edge of the reflecting pool.
 I was right in the center of the reflecting pool so it felt like the fireworks were taking off right in front of my face.
 I even felt shrapnel fall on me the entire time.
 It was so fun!
 LOL.

 It’s funny the way that the city is laid out because while you’re walking around, you may not realize that the Washington Monument is actually on top of a little hill.
 I didn’t think it made that big of a difference for fireworks but sitting on the lawn around the Monument gives you a much lower perspective.